New Zealand budget slashes funding for construction of voluntary carbon market

 New Zealand released its 2025 national budget Thursday, cutting annual funding for building a domestic voluntary carbon market by 35% while allocating NZ$200 million ($118.6 mln) for natural gas development amid a steep decline in domestic supply in recent years.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium or Net Zero Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
-If you already have a Carbon Pulse account, log in here.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
+If you already have a Carbon Pulse account, login here.

 This page is intended to be viewed online and may not be printed.